2026 Application Now Open

-In alignment with our mission to support programs working to prevent cancer, provide superior care to patients, and find a cure, all applications are divided into three categories:
+The Vince Lombardi Cancer Foundation funds innovative research, prevention initiatives, and patient support programs for all types of adult and pediatric cancer.
+In alignment with our mission to prevent cancer, provide superior care to patients, and find a cure, all applications are divided into three categories:

-Prevent: The Foundation is interested in funding programs or projects that build awareness of cancer symptoms and screening requirements, help detect cancer in its earliest stages and brings screening procedures to more people across the country.
+Prevent: funding for programs or projects that build awareness of cancer symptoms and screening requirements, help detect cancer in its earliest stages, and bring screening procedures to more people in our home state of Wisconsin.

 ELIGIBILITY GUIDELINES

 In addition to aligning with the three categories outlined above, successful applicants adhere to the following guidelines.
 While multi-year funding will not be awarded, awardees are welcome to reapply for funding in subsequent years.
-If awarded, the funds may not be applied toward intangible costs, and the award dates are from January 1, 2026, through December 31, 2026.
+The award dates are from January 1, 2027, through December 31, 2027.

 The Foundation is interested in innovative research and treatment programs, and if your program falls outside these parameters but has the potential to provide transformational therapies, please contact us to see if you could be considered.

-501c3 nonprofit organizations, with preference for programs based in Wisconsin
+Recipients must be 501c3 nonprofit organizations, with preference for programs based in Wisconsin

 Individuals or families will not be considered.